Lyn118/app-dev/README.md

 *Genre*: Crime, Thriller, Drama
 *Episodes*: 16
 *Main Characters*:
-- *Jin Seok*: A troubled man caught up in the world of hired killers.
+- *Jeong Ji-an*: A skilled assassin with a dark past, navigating through the dangerous world of hired killers.
-- *Hyeon*: A mysterious shopkeeper who offers deadly services.

 ### Why I Love This:
 - The plot is gripping and unpredictable, with intense action and moral dilemmas.